yewstack/yewtil/Readme.md

 and traversal over linked shared pointers.
 * `History` - A wrapper that holds the history of values that have been assigned to it.

-## Work In Progress Features
-* Function based DSL that can be used instead of the `html!` macro.

 ## Demo
 Check out the [demo example](https://github.com/hgzimmerman/yewtil/tree/master/examples/demo) to see how Pure Components work.